 Radiation therapy (RT) has well known immune suppressive effects, including stimulating the expression of cytokines and chemokines that promote the migration of immune suppressive cell subsets into the tumor microenvironment (TME).
-Experiments in this proposal will test the hypotheses that 1) radiation promotes myeloid cell accumulation in the cervical TME via the CXCR2/ELR+ chemokine axis which limits anti-tumor immunity, and 2) selective targeting of CXCR2 will improve the efficacy of RT and RT combined with immune checkpoint blockade (RT + ICB).
-RT-associated changes in tumor associated macrophages (TAMs), neutrophils (TANs) and T cell subpopulations will be tracked using single cell RNA sequencing (sc-RNA) and mass cytometry (CyTOF) of human cervical tumor specimens collected before and during treatment.
-Selective targeting of myeloid cell infiltration with CXCR2 inhibition will be tested as a means to improve the response to RT and RT + ICB in a mouse model of HPV-associated cancer.
+Experiments in this project have been designed to test the hypotheses that 1) radiation promotes myeloid cell accumulation in the cervical TME via the CXCR2/ELR+ chemokine axis which limits anti-tumor immunity, and 2) selective targeting of CXCR2 will improve the efficacy of RT and RT combined with immune checkpoint blockade (RT + ICB).
+RT-associated changes in tumor associated macrophages (TAMs), neutrophils (TANs) and T cell subpopulations are set to be tracked using single cell RNA sequencing (sc-RNA) and mass cytometry (CyTOF) of human cervical tumor specimens collected before and during treatment.
+Selective targeting of myeloid cell infiltration with CXCR2 inhibition is set to be tested as a means to improve the response to RT and RT + ICB in a mouse model of HPV-associated cancer.

-Dr. Schwarz graduated magna cum laude with a BS in biology from Duke University.
-She earned MD and PhD degrees in the Medical Scientist Training Program at Washington University School of Medicine in St. Louis (WUSM), where she trained in the laboratory of Helen Piwnica-Worms.
+Dr. Schwarz earned her MD and PhD degrees in the Medical Scientist Training Program at Washington University School of Medicine in St. Louis (WUSM).
 She was a Holman Research Pathway resident in radiation oncology at WUSM.
-She maintains an R01 funded research laboratory while treating patients with gynecologic cancers.
+She currently serves as the cancer biology division chief within the Department of Radiation Oncology at WUSM.
 Her current research interests include radiation resistance, functional imaging, metabolism, and genomics in cervical cancer.
-She currently serves as the cancer biology division chief within the Department of Radiation Oncology at WUSM.

 Acknowledgement of Support